-MA 251: Limits, derivatives, integration and applications of the derivative, applications of integrals.
-Prerequisite: MA 140, a grade of C or better, or an ACT score of 28, or instructor's permission.
+MA 251: Limits, derivatives, integration and applications of the derivative, applications of integrals, integration techniques, logarithmic, exponential, trig and inverse trig functions.
+Prerequisite: MA 140 (a grade of C or better), an ACT score of 28, or Instructor's permission.
 Note: Students need to verify they have the prerequisites the first day of class.

-MA 252: Logarithmic, exponential, trig and inverse trig functions and infinite series, vectors, partial differentiation, multiple integrals.
-Prerequisite: MA 251 a grade of C or better.
+MA 252: Infinite series, vectors, partial differentiation, multiple integrals.
+Prerequisite: MA 251 (a grade of C or better).
 Note: Students need to verify they have the prerequisites the first day of class.